boim212/Skuy-Replay/README.md

 - Forgot password feature with authentication, send email to admin users who need it.

 ## How to get this app from my repo
+- Click star for this repo.
+Thank You :)
-- open your git bash.
+- Open your git bash.
-- copy this commamnd "git clone https://github.com/boim212/Skuy-Replay.git".
+- Copy this commamnd "git clone https://github.com/boim212/Skuy-Replay.git".
-- and enter.
+- And enter.

 ## How to use this app
 - change file (env.txt) to (.env).